 Canadian Forces Seek to Build Excellence in Foreign Flight Training

 This is not the first time the Canadian government has chosen a public/private approach to aviation training.
 Bombardier was already managing the Contracted Flying Training and Support (CFTS) program, and the public-private NATO Flying Training in Canada (NFTC) program has been running since 1997.
-In some ways, however, the new “Allied Wings” contract is a logical next step aimed at solidifying Canada’s traditional advantages, as Canada attempts to make itself an international center of excellence for foreign military aviator training.
+In some ways, however, the new “Allied Wings” contract was a logical next step aimed at solidifying Canada’s traditional advantages, as Canada attempts to make itself an international center of excellence for foreign military aviator training:

 Vectorsite describes the NFTC program: